stlab/better-code/better-code/src/chapter-2-contracts.md

 is back in order.

-Because we can control access to the visibility of “bad” states, it doesn't take much attention to uphold a type invariant.
+Because we can control access to the visibility of “bad” states, it The formula for upholding a type invariant is tractable.
 You

 - make stored properties `private` or `private(set)`
 - establish the invariant in the type's `init` method(s), and
-- ensure that every `mutating` method upholds the condition upon exit.
+- in `mutating` methods and in the mutation clauses of subscripts and computed properties, ensure the invariant is intact:
+  - before returning to the caller
+  - before passing `self` as a parameter
+  - before calling a non-private method or subscript—or accessing a non-private computed property—of `self`.

-Non-mutating operations can't disturb the invariant, and any mutating operations that only use the type's public API trivially upholds the invariant.
+Non-mutating operations can't disturb the invariant, and any mutating operation that only uses the type's public API trivially upholds the invariant.

 #### How To Choose a Type Invariant